josephguzman03/Significant-relations-with-ratings-of-recipes/README.md

 ## Hypothesis Testing

-Futhering our analysis, we still yet have to get to the bottom of our question: Does the calories specified of a recipe, affect the average ratings of that recipe itself?
+Arriving to our last section of our analysis, we are yet to unravel the answer to our overarching question: Does the specified caloric content of a recipe affect its average ratings?

-For the purpose of our analysis, we will consider recipies higher than or equal to 4.0, to be high-rating.
+For the purposes of our analysis, we categorize recipes with a rating higher than or equal to 4.0 as high-rating.

 *`Null Hypothesis (**H0**)`:*
-In the population, the caloric values in restaurants with less than 4 stars and those with greater than or equal to 4 stars have the same distribution.
+In the population, the distribution of caloric values in recipes with less than 4 stars is the same as those with greater than or equal to 4 stars.

 *`Alternative Hypothesis (**H1**)`:*
-In the population, recipes with a rating higher than 4 stars have a lower caloric value than recipes with a rating lower than 4 stars, on average.
+In the population, recipes with a rating higher than 4 stars exhibit a lower caloric value, on average, than recipes with a rating lower than 4 stars.

 *`Permutation Testing`:*
-In order to find the p value, and decide whether to reject or accept the null hypothesis we used the *Absolute Mean test statistic*, since it seemed to be the best fit for this.
-We worked on different significant levels starting from 0.01 all the way to 0.1, and decided to stick with the significant level(α) of 0.1 since it would allow us to see if there was any possible trend between the caloric value of the recipe as well as its rating.
+To find the p-value and make a determination on whether to reject or accept the null hypothesis, we employed the *Absolute Mean test statistic*, deemed most suitable for this scenario.
+We explored various significance levels ranging from 0.01 to 0.1 and ultimately settled on a significance level (α) of 0.1.
+This choice allows us to discern potential trends between the caloric value of a recipe and its rating.

 ```py
 recipies_Hyp = recipes_cleaned[['average_rating','first_nutrition']].copy()